Monica Crowley: Media

-Radio

 Crowley was a commentator for National Public Radio's Morning Edition in the mid-1990s.
 Since 2002, she hosts a nationally syndicated radio show, The Monica Crowley Show, and she is a regular contributor to The John Batchelor Show.

-Television

 In 1996, Crowley joined Fox News Channel, where she was a foreign affairs and political analyst and occasionally substituted for Sean Hannity on Fox News Channel's Hannity.
 In 2004, she joined MSNBC's Connected: Coast to Coast with co-host Ron Reagan.
 After a nine-month run, the last show aired on December 9, 2005.
 Crowley has also been a recurring guest on Imus in the Morning and has hosted the MSNBC broadcast The Best of Imus in the Morning.
 In 2007, she returned as a contributor to Fox News Channel.
 She was also a regular participant on The McLaughlin Group from late 2007 to 2011.

-Crowley was an occasional panelist on Fox News Channel's late-night satire show Red Eye w/ Greg Gutfeld.
-Since 2009, she has been a guest host for Bill O'Reilly on The O'Reilly Factor and his subsequent podcast and appeared opposite Alan Colmes on an episode of The O'Reilly Factor in a segment called "Barack and a Hard Place".
-She is also an occasional guest host on the daily (5:00 pm ET) Fox opinion show, The Five.
+Crowley was an occasional panelist on Fox News Channel's late-night talk show; Red Eye w/ Greg Gutfeld.
+She had been a guest host for Bill O'Reilly on The O'Reilly Factor and his subsequent podcast and appeared opposite Alan Colmes on an episode of The O'Reilly Factor in a segment called "Barack and a Hard Place".
+She was also an occasional guest host on the daily (5:00 pm ET) Fox opinion show, The Five.

-Crowley appeared in the Netflix original series House of Cards, portraying herself.
+Crowley appeared in the TV series 24 in 2001, and in the Netflix original series House of Cards in 2013, portraying herself in both.
+She has been a guest on The Colbert Report in 2005 (S1 • Episode 9) and on Real Time With Bill Maher in 2003 (S1 • Episode 2).

-In an election-day commentary in 2016 on Fox News, speaking of Republican candidate Donald Trump's impending upset victory, Crowley said, "This is a revolt of the unprotected class against the protected elite class."
+In election-day commentary in 2016 on Fox News, speaking of Republican candidate Donald Trump's impending upset victory, Crowley said, "This is a revolt of the unprotected class against the protected elite class."